Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

-## These instructions are out of date.
-They are currently (1/17/2010) being updated for the new MySQL code.
-Once the update is complete, this notice will be removed.

 ## Introduction

 Diaspora is run on a network of connected servers, or "pods."
 This document describes the technical instructions on how to set up a new pod in the network.
 To join Diaspora, you do not need to set up your own pod -- you can join an [existing pod](https://github.com/diaspora/diaspora/wiki/Community-supported-pods) running the Diaspora software.
 The pod you join could be one run by a friend, your university, or the official pod, run by the project’s founders, at [joindiaspora.com](http://joindiaspora.com).
 All of the Diaspora pods communicate and make up the Diaspora Network.